 - College is postsecondary education: MCAN uses the term "college" to refer to the attainment of valuable postsecondary credentials beyond high school, including professional/technical certificates and academic degrees.

 - College is a necessity: Postsecondary education is a prerequisite to success in a knowledge-based economy.
 Everyone must pursue and complete a postsecondary credential or degree beyond high school.

 - College is for everyone: The postsecondary education attainment rates among low-income students and students of color are significantly lower than those of other students.
 MCAN is committed to closing these gaps.

 - College is a public good: Postsecondary educational opportunity and attainment are critical to a just and equitable society, strong economy, and healthy communities.

 Our Big Goal

 Increase the percentage of Michigan residents with high-quality degrees or credentials to 60% by the year 2025.

 Before joining MCAN, Brandy most recently served in the Governor's Office as College Access Coordinator.
 In this capacity, she coordinated the state's college access and success agenda and advised Governor Granholm on postsecondary education policy issues.
 Brandy attained a B.S. in Political Science with a concentration in public policy advocacy from Arizona State University.
 Upon graduation, she served as a Teach for America corps member and taught 3rd grade in a low-income neighborhood in Las Vegas, NV.
 Brandy relocated to Michigan in 2007 and received a Master's Degree in Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
-More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators.
+More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators and in 2014 she received the National College Access Network's Executive Leader of Excellence Award.
 Follow @MCANBrandy on Twitter!